Chinese Congee | ChopChop

 Large soup pot with lid

-- Add the rice and chicken stock, raise the heat to high, and bring to a boil.
+- Add the rice and 4 cups chicken broth, turn the heat up to high, and bring to a boil.

-- Once it's bubbling, turn the heat to very low and put a lid on the pot, but only part way.
+- Once the broth is bubbling, turn the heat down to very low and put a lid on the pot, but only part way, so that some steam can escape.
+Adjust the heat so that the rice mixture stays at a low simmer, which means that you’ll see it bubbling gently.

-- Add the unseasoned rice vinegar, stir, and set the rice aside, covered, while you prepare the toppings.
+- Add the vinegar, stir, and taste the congee.
+If it needs more vinegar or a pinch of salt to boost the flavor, add it, then taste again.
+Set the rice aside, covered, while you prepare the toppings.